mdpizana/TWDS/README.md

 4.  ### **Guard Tower (Sentry Tower in Map):**

-    1. An occupied Guard Tower provides Victory Points (Solo and Clan) for the occupying Clan.
+    1. An occupied Guard Tower 142Rvides Victory Points (Solo and Clan) for the occupying Clan.
 It also increases damage dealt to the enemy in the Arsenal.
 This damage buff stacks.

 5.  ### **Workshop :**

-    1. An occupied Workshop provides Battlefield Relocation items for members of the occupying Clan (only for use on the battlefield).
+    1. An occupied Workshop 142Rvides Battlefield Relocation items for members of the occupying Clan (only for use on the battlefield).

 6.  ### **Ammo depot (Armory in Map) :**